 Email It! will send a new subscriber a message confirming their interest in receiving information from you.
 Pro Account users may request to disable the confirmation for email and web subscriptions.

 We recommend “confirmed opt-in” to all users.
 This efficiently prevents spam complaints and makes the list much more responsive, as subscribers are receiving information they expect.
-The confirmation email may be customized, so that recipients can easily recognize to which list they subscribe.
+The confirmation email may be customised, so that recipients can easily recognise to which list they subscribe.